Global Sister’s artisan women are changing the design game big time in 2018…

 Global Sisters believe in democratising entrepreneurship through supporting women artisans and their communities to become financially independent by providing a one-stop shop of business support.

 Global Sisters is an online luxury store with a focus on products that are handmade, ethical, fair-trade and luxurious.
 Their unique one-of-a-kind designs are crafted by our Sisters locally and women across the globe.
-Beautiful things for real change, your purchases from Global Sisters at The Myer Market directly helps women who have special vulnerabilities or are excluded from mainstream employment.
-Shop better GIFTS which makes a better WORLD.
+Beautiful things for a real change, your purchases from Global Sisters at The Myer Market directly helps women who have special vulnerabilities or are excluded from mainstream employment.
+Shop better gifts which makes a better world.

 Meet 4 of our Global Sisters women, who are changing the game worldwide in 2018.